Stochastic Oscillator Stocks Analysis & Stochastic Oscillator Signals

 - Slow line %D is the signal

-There are 3 types are: fast, slow & full Stochastic.
-3 indicators look at a given chart period for example the 14-day period, & measures how the stocks price of today’s close compares to the high/low range of the time period that is being used to calculate the stochastic.
+There are 3 types are: fast, slow and full Stochastic.
+3 indicators look at a given chart period for example the 14-day period, and measures how the price of today’s close compares to the high/low range of the time period that is being used to calculate the stochastic.

 This oscillator works on the principle that:

-- In an upward stocks trend, stocks price tends to close at the high of the candlestick.
+- In an up-ward trend, price tends to close at the high of the candlestick.

-- In a downward stocks trend, stocks price tends to close at the low of the candlestick.
+- In a downward trend, price tends to close at the low of the candlestick.

-The most common techniques used for analysis of Stochastic Oscillators to generate stock signals are cross-overs signals, divergence signals and over bought over-sold areas.
+The most common techniques used for analysis of Stochastic Oscillators to generate signals are cross-overs signals, divergence signals and over bought oversold areas.
 Following are the methods used for generating trade signals

 Buy signal - % K line crosses above the %D line (both lines moving upwards)